Ginataang Filipino style Salmon in coconut milk recipe

-It is not a very complex dish which proves its accessibility to people who are very good in cooking and for the beginners as well.
+It’s not a very complex dish which proves its accessibility to people who are very good at cooking and for the beginners as well.

-This is not a very brothy dish but is very enjoyable if one wants a different spin in cooking Salmon.
+This is not a very brothy dish but is very enjoyable if one wants a different spin on cooking Salmon.

 Have your coconut milk bought from the supermarket or from your town’s wet market and this should prove cheap.